YurongYou/rlTORCS/README.md

 **What (generally) you need to do to obtain the segmentation**:

 1. Uncomment the `define` line in [torcs-1.3.6/src/interfaces/collect_segmentation.h](torcs-1.3.6/src/interfaces/collect_segmentation.h).
 2. Generate the modified 3D model of the track.
-Duplicate the `.ac` file in the corresponding track folder ([torcs-1.3.6/data/tracks/*](torcs-1.3.6/data/tracks)), and change the texture mapping of the objects.
+Duplicate the `.ac` file in the corresponding track folder ([torcs-1.3.6/data/tracks/*](torcs-1.3.6/data/tracks)), and change the texture mapping of the objects. **Remember to add all your texture file into the `Makefile`**.
 3. Modify codes around `line 254` of [torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp](torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp) to load your modifed 3D model.
 4. Modify codes around `line 269` `grDrawScene` function of [torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp](torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp) to make the environment render different models according to `drawIndicator`.
 5. Modify codes around `line 857` in [torcs-1.3.6/src/libs/raceengineclient/raceengine.cpp](torcs-1.3.6/src/libs/raceengineclient/raceengine.cpp) to set `drawIndicator` to get different render result, store them in proper places.